Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

    ![](../media/env56.png)

-1. You can also notice the environment variables and secret values defined in the environment are fetched and used in the execution.
+1. You can also notice the different variables and secret values defined in the Environment.
+These are fetched and used in the execution task.

 ### Summary